KGConf/open-kg-curriculum/curriculum/modules/What_is_Metadata/What_is_Metadata.md

 ---

 _This diagram shows a portion of "The Enslaved Ontology", the ontology for the knowledge graph hosted at enslaved.org.
-We can see here that a "ParticipantRoleRecord" is the class of all records of agents (such as people) participating or otherwise being part of a particular event.
-Their participation in that event can be one of several types, and records of participation in events are one of several kinds of "AgentRecords"--all the possible kinds of historical records of an agent.
-It may look pedantic, but this machine-readable, unambiguous taxonomization of historical records enables powerful semantic search queries (such as "What are all the events where Frederick Douglass participated as a speaker?") to be answered precisely, including many that may not have been forseen when the database was assembled._
+[Describe what this particular module is stating]._

 ---

 However, one man's metadata is another man's data.
 The metadata of, say, a published book is merely the "data" of a knowledge graph.
 A knowledge graph's "metadata" typically refers to the even-higher-level descriptions of that data in turn, what is often called a knowledge graph's ontology or schema [5].
-This schema includes rules and patterns governing how pieces of information in the knowledge graph exist in relation to one another.
-If data on a published book was contained in a knowledge graph, for example, metadata for that graph might include the assertion that Book and Publisher are relevant categories of information, and that every Book has a Publisher.
+A schema or ontology is a formal description of knowledge within a certain domain.
+This schema includes restrictions, rules and axioms governing how pieces of information in the knowledge graph exist in relation to one another.
+If data on a published book was contained in a knowledge graph, for example, metadata for that graph might include the assertion that Book and Publisher are relevant categories of information, and that every Book must have a Publisher.

-[Probably add a brief note about how ontology also enables automatic reasoners/other programmatic interface with the information.]
+A schema is the formal description that is used when conducting inferencing and reasoning by automatic reasoners.
+These automatic reasoners highlight inconsistencies and showcases the context of the knowledge graph.
+A schema provides a sharable and resusable representation of a knowledge graph that also provides a format, standards for the addition of new knowledge to the knowledge graph.

 ## Related KGC Media
 * Workshop Example